Door Security Bar – Significant Extra Layer Of Protection

 If/when there’s a forced entry, that slight ‘slack’ will be immediately taken up as the bar does it’s job.

 WHY IT’S SO EASY TO USE Because you don’t have to jam it real tight under the door handle.
 There’s nothing to attach.
 Simply tuck it underneath the doorknob.
 Done.

 It’s habit.
 Every single night I place a door security bar underneath the doorknob of my front door and back door.
 When not in use, I lean it against the wall next to the door.

 Adjust Height and Angle To Floor

-The height is adjustable based on the doorknob height.
+The height of the security bar is adjustable based on the door knob/handle height.

 The bar will initially need to be adjusted to fit the height of your own doorknob relative to the security bar’s angle to the floor.